The map for printing out and providing taxi driver for easy reaching the hostel

 Georgian Lari is a currency of Georgia.
 ISO code is GEL.
 Georgian Lari is subdivided into 100 Tetri.

 If you pay cash in a bus you should have change - 5, 10, 20 or 50 tetri coins.
 You can use 1 lari coin to purchase 2 tickets and 2 lari coin to purchase 4 tickets.
 If you pay in mini-bus - you pay to a driver.
 But this does not play in metro.
 You can't pay cash in metro - you must have plastic card.
 In general it would be advisable to buy a plastic card which is good for buses, metro and mini-buses ("marshrutka").
 You can purchase the card in any metro station.
 It costs 2 lari (keep payment check if you are going to return the card within one month and get your money back) and you should credit it (in metro or with the use of payment terminals which are set on any bus stop and in the streets) when necessary.
 You can return your plastic card (in metro cash office) within a month after purchase upon submission of payment check and your ID card or passport and get your 2 lari back.
 One metro or bus trip at any distance costs 50 tetri.
 Payment fee for additional use of the same plastic card within 1.5 hours is 0.
 After 1.5 hours you pay again 50 tetri and enjoy 1.5 hours more free of charge traveling.
 There are paperless terminals installed in some buses (see picture).
 You should just to bring you plastic card to the device and when display is green that means your plastic card is charged.
 Official ticket collectors have special device which could check your plastic card of you use paperless terminal.
-One trip in "marshrutka" is 0.8 lari (80 tetri) and any next trip within one day will cost you 65 tetri if you pay with plastic card.
+One trip in mini-bus, so called "marshrutka" is 0.8 lari (80 tetri) and any next trip within one day will cost you 65 tetri if you pay with plastic card.
 But the use of plastic card in a bus or metro does not provide the right of discount for mini-bus and vise-versa.

 If you are a group of tourists it makes sense to purchase one plastic card and use it to buy relevant number of tickets (no discounts and free 1.5 hour are applicable for the whole group in this case).
 Actually guests and tourists may use credit or debit cards issued abroad for payment, but they should realize that actual expenses increase in this case due to conversion of plastic card currency into Georgian lari.